 🏢Connecting to Internal Systems via APIs

-Like your human agents, you'll want to give you AI agent access to your internal systems to look up user's details or take actions like issuing a refund.
+Like your human agents, you'll want to give you AI agent access to your internal systems to look up a user's details or take actions like issuing a refund.

 We provide a number of ways you can give your AI agent access to your internal systems, the primary uses cases for this are: